mendoncas/rabbit-mq-examples/publish-subscribe/readme.md

 This exchange is defined as a "fanout" type.
 A fanout exchange will broadcast its messages to every queue subscribed to it.

 # Receiver
+Binds its temporary queue to the "logs" exchange and consumes from it